 About The Event

 QPR stands for Question, Persuade, and Refer — the 3 simple steps anyone can learn to help save a life from suicide.
 Just as people trained in CPR and the Heimlich Maneuver help save thousands of lives each year, people trained in QPR learn how to recognize the warning signs of a suicide crisis and how to question, persuade, and refer someone to help.
-Each year thousands of people, like you, are saying "Yes" to saving the life of a friend, colleague, sibling, or neighbour.
+Each year thousands of Americans, like you, are saying "Yes" to saving the life of a friend, colleague, sibling, or neighbor.
 QPR can be learned in our Gatekeeper course in as little as one hour.

 How is QPR like CPR?:

 Both are interventions.
 Much of the world is familiar with CPR — short for cardiopulmonary resuscitation — an emergency medical intervention created in 1957 by Peter Safar.
 The process is designed to stabilize people who aren’t breathing or breathing intermittently and who may be in cardiac arrest until the person can reach a hospital or other care.

 Similarly, QPR is an an emergency mental health intervention for suicidal persons created in 1995 by Paul Quinnett.
 An abbreviation for Question, Persuade and Refer, the intent is also to identify and interrupt the crisis and direct that person to the proper care.